jschuemann/nBio_docs/Processes/Chemistry.rst

  # Define the reaction without products:
  sv:Ch/TOPASChemistry/Reaction/Hydroxyl/Hydrogen/Products = 1 "None"

-TOPAS-nBio provides two sets of chemical parameters in the files ``TOPASChemistry.txt`` and ``TOPASChemistry_Extended.txt`` to be used with ``TsEmDNAChemistry`` and ``TsEmDNAChemistryExtended`` , respectively.
+TOPAS-nBio provides a set of chemical parameters in the file ``TOPASChemistry.txt`` to be used with ``TsEmDNAChemistry``.
 These files (available in examples/processes) should be included in the usual way with ``includeFile = "TOPASChemistry.txt"``.
-The first set of reactions and reaction rates reproduces experimental data from the literature, as reported in [RamosMendez2018]_.
-The examples ``ActiveChemistryRevised.txt`` and ``ActiveChemistryExtended.txt`` show how to define the new reaction capability.
+This set of reactions and reaction rates reproduces experimental data from the literature, as reported in [RamosMendez2018]_.
+The example ``ActiveChemistryRevised.txt`` shows how to define the new reaction capability.

 Truncation transport for chemical stage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~